nywieck/GIX-application/readme.md

 # GIX digital portfolio application

 This is a code repository for projects featured in my GIX digital portfolio.
-There are 3 projects in the repository: Lo Shu square verification in Python, a Drawing Pannel in Java, and UW Smart Step project work in Matlab.
+There are 3 projects in the repository: Lo Shu square verification in Python, a Drawing Pannel in Java, and a UW Bio-Robotics data-parsing project in Matlab.

 ## Lo Shu Verification in Python (2018)